 In a similar way one can address convolutional coders, including non-binary ones.

-The eBook explains the above approaches.
+The eBook explains the above approaches and examples are provided in the Freemat/Matlab programs.